 The narrator describes a room, minimally furnished and white.
-It's decorated in old-fashioned feminine style and has one chair.
+It's decorated in an old-fashioned feminine style and has one chair.

 The room has a picture of flowers, but there's nothing in it that could be used as a weapon.
 A woman called Aunt Lydia said it was like being in the army.
 The narrator thinks that despite her situation, she wants to stay alive.